FAQ's & Information

 Q: What are the advantages of digital mammography compared to conventional mammography?

 A: Conventional mammography uses film, whereas digital mammography can use either CR (Computed Radiography) or DR (Direct Digital Radiography) equipment, and images are sent to a computer.
 Advantages of digital mammography include:

 - Allows for better visualization of patients with dense breast tissue.

 - Provides greater magnification for the radiologist when dealing with calcifications.

 - With conventional mammography, images sometimes have to be repeated because of density or contrast.
 With digital mammogram technology, images can be enhanced, eliminating the need to repeat the image.
 This means less x-ray exposure for the patient.

 - Patients' mammograms can be stored permanently in a computerized PACS (Picture Archiving and Communications System) system, so images are always available for retrieval and comparison.
 In addition, with PACS, test results are stored digitally, which eliminates the loss or misfiling of films.

-Q: What is the difference between CT, MRI and PET?
+Q: What is the difference between CT and MRI?

 A: CT scan, also known as a CAT scan or Computed Tomography uses X-rays to produce images of organs and structures of the body.
 During the procedures, you will be lying down on a table that is fed through the "Gantry."
 The Gantry is a doughnut-shaped structure with a camera that rotates around your body to produce images.
 The images are then sent to a computer, which processes all the images, creating a series of images that a Radiologist can review in sequence to diagnose illnesses or injuries.
 After images are acquired, they are sent to a PACS (Picture Archiving & Communications) system where they can be stored digitally for future review and/or printing.